JoskoBa/Aplikacija-za-unos-troskova/README.md

 Expense Tracking Application

-The expense tracking application was developed using the Java programming language, the Spring Boot framework, and MariaDB as the database.
-For the graphical user interface, Java Swing was employed to ensure simplicity and ease of use.
+This expense tracking application was developed using the following technologies:

-The application, in its current state, is functional and allows for easy user registration on a personal computer, entry of transactions, and their display within a table.
-Additionally, it supports the generation of PDF reports on the recorded transactions.
+    Java: Primary programming language for the application.
+    Spring Boot: Framework used for building the application.
+    MariaDB: Database used for storing expense data.
+    Java Swing: For creating the graphical user interface.
+    Maven: Build automation and dependency management tool.

+Features

+    User Registration: Allows users to register and manage their accounts on a personal computer.
+    Transaction Entry: Users can enter and manage their expenses.
+    Data Display: Transactions are displayed in a table for easy viewing.
+    PDF Report Generation: Generates PDF reports for recorded transactions.

+Future Development

+The application will continue to be developed and enhanced to add new features and improve existing functionality.
+Goal

 The primary goal of this project was to gain a deeper understanding and proficiency with the Spring Boot framework.
-The application will continue to be developed and enhanced in the future.